cms-PdmV/Stats2/README.md

 ## What is it?
 Stats2 takes list of requests from *RequestManager2* and stores smaller (not all attributes) copy of all requests.
 It also takes nuber of open/done events from *dbs* and collects history for each dataset in all requests.
 Main improvement over old Stats is that Stats2 fetch only changes since last update.
 As a result, updates take no more than few seconds and can be performed as frequently as desired.
+## No Javascript!
+Stats2 has 0 javascript.
+However, it uses Jinja2 templates a lot.
 ## Console usage
 Usually Stats2 should be viewed and controlled from web browser, but it  can be used as a python script as well:
 Update all requests: